dennispassway/Obj-C-Styleguide/README.md

 }
 ```

+### Math Operators
-* When doing math use a single space between operators.
+When doing math use a single space between operators.
 Unless that operator is unary in which case don't use a space.

 **Example**
 ```obj-c